bucs110a0spring22/ch-9-lab-fujikashimada/README.md

 Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+A surface and rectangle object was made and defined in 2 classes and in modules.
+These classes represent the both the objects appearance and location in the space.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 3/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+  none
 ## REFERENCES:
- < List any outside resources used >
+  none
 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+  none